PedroLopes/conductive-ensemble-a-game-of-you/README.md

 # conductive-ensemble
-conductive-ensemble is a series of on goin performances by Pedro Lopes, the idea revolves around the notions of control and social networks (of control)
+conductive-ensemble is a series of on going performances by Pedro Lopes, in which musicians are controlled by the audience.
+This is a critical piece about the notion of control and social networks (which exert another type of control).

 setting:
-on stage, a quartet of musicians is controlled by the audience smartphones.
+On stage, a quartet of musicians is controlled by the audience smartphones.
+To interact, audience simply opens their browser and taps on buttons to decide which musician they want to "play" with.

 get in touch:
 plopes.org // plopesmusic.org

 created for:
 www.disruptionlab.org/a-game-of-you

+Musicians of the first iteration: (which are in the code too) Rui Nogueiro // bass
+Pedro Lopes // turntable percussion
+Stefan Brunner // processed guitar
+Emílio Gordoa // extended vibraphone

+thanks to:
+Gabriel S. Moses (also a dedication to his work) Desirée Föster
+Alexandra Ion
+David Lindlbauer
+SPEKTRUM BERLIN (Alfredo & Lieke)
+DNL (Disruption Network Lab)